rezkyal/MachineLearning/Kaggle PUBG/pubg.md

-## Kaggle PUBG Match Death and Statistics using Apache Spark (Pyspark)
+# Kaggle PUBG Match Death and Statistics using Apache Spark (Pyspark) :gun:
 You can get the dataset and the description from [here](https://www.kaggle.com/skihikingkevin/pubg-match-deaths)

 This code using apache spark **(pyspark)** as the basic library, can be implemented to apache hadoop for big data